Frequently Asked Questions (FAQs)

 How do I submit a photo?
 Back to TOP

 What documents am I allowed to upload from my user homepage?

 After you have properly submitted your electronic application the Upload New Document button will appear at the bottom of your user home page.
 The board will allow applicants to upload most supporting documents through their user homepage.

-The only supporting documents that cannot be uploaded, and instead an original document must be provided is your Final Law School Transcript showing JD awarded.Back to TOP
+The only supporting document that cannot be uploaded, and instead an original document must be provided is your Final Law School Transcript showing JD awarded.Back to TOP

 What formats can I upload a document in?